j2sleek/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ### 5. Numbers
 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 [5-print_numbers](./5-print_numbers.c)
 - All your code should be in the main function

+### 6. Numberz
+Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+[6-print_numberz](./6-print_numberz.c)
+- You are not allowed to use any variable of type char
+- You can only use the putchar function (every other function (printf, puts, etc) is forbidden)
+- You can only use putchar twice in your code
+- All your code should be in the main function